rambleraptor/api-linter/docs/index.md

 When able, it also offers a suggestion for the correct fix.

-**Note:** Not every piece of AIP guidance is able to be expressed as lint rules (and some things that are able to be expressed may not be written yet).
+**Note:** Not every piece of AEP guidance is able to be expressed as lint rules (and some things that are able to be expressed may not be written yet).
 The linter should be used as a useful tool, but not as a substitute for reading and understanding API guidance.